grivera64/Sensor-Generator-with-MCF/README.md

 ---
-This program generates, loads, and visualizes a sensor network and produces its flow network in **DIMAC** format for usage in Golberg's and Cherkassky's CS2 program from the paper "An Efficient Implementation of a Scaling Minimum-Cost Flow Algorithm" by A.V.
+This program generates, loads, and visualizes a sensor network and produces its flow network in **DIMAC** format for usage in Goldberg's and Cherkassky's CS2 program from the paper "An Efficient Implementation of a Scaling Minimum-Cost Flow Algorithm" by A.V.
 Goldberg, J. Algorithms, Vol. 22 (1997), pp. 1--29.

-This program can also be used to run different strategies for sending data packets (View in [Related Projects](#related-projects)).
+This program can also be used to run different strategies for sending data packets, such as in [grivera64/Data-Preservation-Simulation](https://github.com/grivera64/Data-Preservation-Simulation).
+(View in [Related Projects](#related-projects)).
+It was used in the published paper, "Nash Equilibria of Data Preservation in Base Station-less Sensor Networks" by Giovanni Rivera, Yutian Chen, and Bin Tang.
+You can view the paper [here](https://scholarworks.calstate.edu/concern/publications/vx021n445).

 ## Setup